Parliamentary.ai

 Government Spending

-The bill initially authorizes up to £50,000,000,000 (fifty billion pounds) in government spending and liabilities.
-This amount can be increased by order of the Treasury, subject to parliamentary approval.
+The bill authorizes a maximum of £50,000 million in government expenditure and liabilities for infrastructure projects.
+This cap can be raised by a future order from the Treasury, subject to parliamentary approval.

 Groups Affected

-- Infrastructure providers: Companies and organizations involved in developing and maintaining infrastructure could benefit from financial assistance.
+• Infrastructure providers: Companies and organizations involved in infrastructure projects could benefit from government financial assistance.

 Powered by nyModel